goschtl/zope/bluebream/trunk/docs/source/howto/defaultview.rst

 BlueBream recommend, always to use ``@@`` symbols to access view to avoid ambiguity.

-In BlueBream, a default view name will be defined for ``zope.container.interfaces.IContainer`` interface.
-So, if you try to access any container object without specifying any view name, BlueBream will try to display the default view registered.
+In BlueBream, ``index`` is registered as the view name for ``zope.container.interfaces.IContainer`` interface.
+So, if you try to access any container object without specifying any view name, BlueBream will try to display the view registered with name as ``index``.

 You can configure the name of default view for a particular type of object [#type_of_object]_ with ``browser:defaultView`` directive available in ``zope.publisher`` package [#access_directive]_.
 If the name of default view is not configured, and when you try to access an object without specifying the view name, you will get a ``ComponentLookupError`` with a message like this: ``Couldn't find default view name``.
 For example, if you try to access the root folder like: htt://localhost:8080/ and name of default view is not